Central government budget in figures

-The following is a compilation of the Government’s calculations and proposals for the central government budget for the years 2021–2025 as presented in 2022 Spring Fiscal Policy Bill.
+The following is a compilation of the Government’s calculations and proposals for the central government budget for the years 2021–2025 as presented in 2023 Budget Bill.
 The amounts may not sum to totals because of rounding.

 Budget balance and Central government debt

 The central government budget balance shows the central government surplus/borrowing requirement and thus its impact on the central government debt.

 |Expenditure excl. interest on the Central government debt ²||1216||1231||1234||1277||1281|

 |Interest on the Central government debt etc. ³||-1||23||13||10||9|

 |Central government balance||78||151||84||26||92|